 submit required state forms prior to changes in management companies and/or ownership; and

-attend compliance seminars if cited for noncompliance.
+attend compliance seminars as appropriate.

 Appendix A: Article 10 Criteria

 K.A.R.
 110-10-1 mandates the categories and points listed below.
 KHRC will implement each with the stated selection criteria.
 Applications will not earn partial points in a category.